ConorDyson/KerrLorenzMSF/README.md

  - CalcStaticTensorMode.nb: Calculates the components of the homogeneous metric perturbation for m=0.

 These notebooks are independent of one another, and can be run in any order.
 The output is stored in the folders static/ and completion/.

+The notebook Jigsaw.nb is legacy/deprecated code for static modes, except for one aspect: it contains code for calculating the completion pieces in completion/.
+It is not necessary to run this notebook, because the completion pieces have been included in the git repo, in the static/ directory.

 *Metric components and spin weight*